dPMR – a simple and cost effective digital PMR Technology

 dPMR was introduced in 2007 and is an ETSI compliant open FDMA digital protocol.
 The concept was to offer the market a logical migration solution from analogue to digital radio communications designed around the idea of employing proven technology, compatibility with existing analogue equipment, simplicity and low cost.

 One of the core requirements for success of any new technology is interoperability

 The dPMR association will be active in ensuring an independant validation of interworking between dPMR products from different manufacturers and authorising the use of a specific dPMR logo for compliant equipment.
 These interoperability tests will also be based on ETSI standards.
 Visit our Interoperability section

 dPMR is an ETSI Standard - Why is this important?

-With 18 active members representing some of the biggest companies in global radio communications contributing to its development, you can look forward to the continued success dPMR™ technology with confidence.
+The dPMR Association is open to any manufacturer, supplier, user group, administration or laboratory that share our aims for promoting narrowband FDMA technology.
+With 17 active members, representing some of the biggest companies in global radio communications contributing to its development, you can look forward to the continued success dPMR technology with confidence.
 Visit our Members section

 This is evident in the growing number of projects being deployed.
 Please take a closer look at our Case Studies section for more detailed information on a selection of handpicked systems examples that are already established around the world.
-Visit our case study section